 Caution: When there is no communication between the Pod and the Controller, the Pod continues delivering insulin according to settings active on the Pod before losing communication.
 For example, automated insulin delivery from the Pod will continue in Automated Mode.
-Restoring communication is needed to see your system status and notifications and to send new instructions to the Pod.
-To restore communication try bringing the Controller within 1.5 metres (5 feet) of the Pod.
+Communication must be restored to see your system status, notifications, and to send new instructions to the Pod.
+To restore communication, try bringing the Controller within 1.5 metres (5 feet) of the Pod.